tjkerby/rapid-detection-collection/README.txt

 - Binary mask files (.npy format) for segmentation annotations
 - Detailed annotation provenance and validation prompts

+Associated files from CIRRUS data release:
+   - image_list.csv: A CSV containing the geographic metadata for each image.
+This file can be subset to get only records for the images the user wishes to label, and passed into the annotation tool.
+A modified version containing the labels the user generates with the annotation tool is returned.
+   - The annotation tool does not work directly with the tar files provided in the data release.
+However, the user can download the tar files, extract the images, and place a subset of images for annotation in a new directory, which can be provided to the annotation tool for labeling.

+Platforms: The annotation code was developed on Microsoft Windows 11 Home and additionally tested on macOS 15 Sequoia.

 ## Segmentation

 The maskingTool directory provides automated river segmentation capabilities using fine-tuned SAM2 models for batch processing of river images.
 This tool generates predicted segmentation masks and evaluates model performance for large-scale river detection tasks.